Historia de un Amor (song): Cover versions

 It has also been covered in Chinese, with the lyrics written by Chen Die-Yi 陳蝶衣.
 The song title in Chinese is 我的心裡没有他 (literally: He Is Not in My Heart).

 In the Philippines, it was recorded by Victor Wood as "Hikalimtan Mo Na Ba" with Visayan lyrics.
 There was also another song entitled "Pasumpa-sumpa", written and performed by Filipino singer, composer and record producer Bert Dominic.
-It was later adapted into a novelty version of the song released by local singer Emil Loseñada (also known as Milyo Naryo), titled "Pasumpa Sumpa Ka Pa."
+It was later adapted into a novelty version of the song released by local singer Emil Loseñada (also known as Milyo Naryo), titled "Pasumpa Sumpa Ka Pa".
 The song pokes fun at promises which were not meant to happen.

 It has also been covered in Romanian by Florin Salam in 2014 with the title "Fericire, fericire, azi te-am găsit" (literally: Oh, happiness, I have found you).
 Florin Salam used Luis Miguel's version from Segundo Romance for his cover of "Historia de un Amor".

 Il Divo, along with Colombian producer Julio Reyes Copello, recorded the song for the album Amor & Pasión from Il Divo (2015).

 A version of this song is played on the Native American flute by Tim Romero (Gabrieleno/Pueblo).

 The Pakistani version of this song "Woh Jo Sapno Jaisa Hai" was sung by The Benjamin Sisters (a trio of Pakistani sisters) in collaboration with pop star Alamgir (popularly known as Pakistan's Elvis Presley).

+The Khmer (Cambodian) version of this song, titled "រឿងស្នេហ៍នៃយើង", was sung by Sinn Sisamouth and released on the Monorom 7009 vinyl record (Side A).